Dollar gains after Fed shifts inflation target as expected

 There are doubts about whether the Fed will be able to lift inflation, despite the new target.

-“The Fed hasn’t achieved its inflation targets since 2012, and so now they’re saying now we‘re serious about it ... don’t think that’s what creates inflation, or really the inflation expectations,” Chandler said.
+“The Fed hasn’t achieved its inflation targets since 2012, and so now they’re saying 'now we‘re serious about it...'
+I don’t think that’s what creates inflation, or really the inflation expectations,” Chandler said.

 Longer-term, if the Fed is able to increase price pressures but also leave rates near zero for longer, the policy would be negative for the dollar.